4 Things You Can Do To Attract The Best Possible Candidates To Your Company

 Having clear progression paths is a straightforward concept.
 It’s showing your candidates how they can grow within your company and what they need to do to move from one role (even department) to another.

 It’s something the best candidates expect from your business, if they’re going to commit to it for the long term.

 Progression is enormously important to Millennial and Gen Z job candidates, with a survey from CareerAddict highlighting that 82% of people would consider quitting their job if it didn’t have great development opportunities.
 With this in mind, if you want to attract the top talent then you must demonstrate that these opportunities exist in your business.

-The best way to demonstrate your business has clear career paths in place is to have an organisational structure that makes it easy for staff to see all the different directions they can take.
+The best way to demonstrate that your business has clear career paths in place is to have an organisational structure that makes it easy for staff to see all the different directions they can take.
 This should show how all the different roles in your business relate to one another and be aligned to a training scheme that outlines how you’ll help people get the skills they need to progress.

 Advertise a great company culture

 Company culture is all about the environment people work in and the colleagues they work with.
 It’s about fostering an atmosphere candidates find enjoyable, rewarding and challenging.
 These are all things the best candidates want because they need to feel happy when they’re working.

 There’s no doubt people are more engaged if they like where they are and who they work with.
 So much so that working environment is what matters most to job candidates.
 The question, then, is not if you should advertise a great company culture but how to do it.
 Here are a few examples of how you can show your business is a great place to work: